Chapel Hill Rentals

 Q: What kind of a landlord are you?

 A: I get along great with most of my tenants.
 I basically require three things--pay your rent on time, take care of the property, and be considerate of your neighbors.
-The few tenants who don't get along well with me are usually in violation of one of these basic rules!
+The few tenants who don't get along with me are usually in violation of one or more of these basic rules!

 Back to top